ianmarshall007/ianmarshall007.github.io/_posts/2017-04-01-best-oils-to-use-for-a-sensual-massage.markdown

 - skin
 - soothes
 - soothes anxiety
+description: Various oils to use for a sensual massage in Cape Town.
 ---

 What massage oils to use for a sensual massage can truly help set the mood.
 You will want to choose a proper base for the type of massage you plan to give.
 For deep tissue or reflexology massages you will want a heavy massage oil, but for a sensual massage you’ll want a lighter base to help your hands glide across the skin of the recipient.